prabhavgupta/Apps-2017/README.md

 * Follow the example http://ieeemadc.org/app-submission/

 # Open Source ?
-Submit Using via Github :
+Submit via Github :
 Create a folder with team name including the above mentioned files and DESCRIPTION on REAMDME.MD

 ### - First make the repository (Name=RepositoryName) on github.